By-Laws

 ARTICLE IX - Convention Delegates

 Official Local delegates to AFT and CFT conventions will be approved by the Council in accordance with CFT procedures.
 Every effort will be made to cover the travel, registration and per diem costs of such delegates.
 Decisions regarding amounts of monies to be covered will be decided by the Council prior to the appointment of the delegates.
-Delegates shall prepare and present written and oral reports to Council and membership.
+Delegates shall prepare and present written and/or oral reports to Council and membership.

 ARTICLE X - Replacement of Officers/Council Representatives